moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 as the target is stationary in the robot's base frame, the hand-eye calibration can be estimated from a sequence of 5 or more poses.

-In the Target Params section of the Target tab, select the Target Type drop-down and click "HandEyeTarget/Aruco".
+In the "Target Params" section of the "Target" tab, select the "Target Type" drop-down and click "HandEyeTarget/Aruco".
 (Although this option is already selected, the parameters for an ArUco target are not loaded until you click it.)
 Enter the following parameters: